GLOBAL MARKETS-Shares, sterling gain as Scotland poll eases nerves

 “The comfortable inflation figure will provide sufficient room for the central bank to loosen its monetary policy.
 The possibility of an interest rate cut cannot be ruled out in coming months,” said Li Huiyong, economist at Shenyin & Wanguo Securities in Shanghai.

-Brent crude fell to a 17-month low below $98 a barrel on Thursday, down for the sixth straight session as worries over ample supply and weak demand outweighed concerns that conflict in the Middle East could curb oil production. (additional reporting by Lisa Twaronite, Atul Prakash, Jemima Kelly and Emelia Sithole-Matarise, editing by John Stonestreet and Hugh Lawson)
+Brent crude dropped below $98 a barrel on Thursday, falling for the sixth straight session, as worries about ample supply and weak demand, which have dragged prices to 17-month lows, outweighed political upheavals in the Middle East. (additional reporting by Lisa Twaronite, Blaise Robinson and Anirban Nag, editing by John Stonestreet)